balancer/docs-v3/docs/concepts/vault/buffer.md

 ## Using a buffer to swap.
 The swapper has the responsibility to decide whether a specific swap route should use Buffers by indicating if a given `pool` is a buffer.
-Rember: You can always use a buffer even it is does not have liquidity (instead it will simply wrap or unwrap).
+Remember: You can always use a buffer even it is does not have liquidity (instead it will simply wrap or unwrap).
 This is done by setting the boolean entry in the `SwapPathStep` struct.

 The `pool` param in this particular case is the wrapped Tokens entrypoint.
 Meaning the address where a user would call deposit in.
 In the case of Aave it would the waUSDC.
 ``` solidity